zzhangjii/learning-library/workshops/LabGuide800BuildingMicroservicesOnATP.md

 Provision ATP instance and download secure connectivity credentials file.

-Refer to labs LabGuide100ProvisionAnATPDatabase.md and LabGuide200SecureConnectivityAndDataAccess.md to provision and download the secure connectivity credentials file.
+Refer to labs <a href="./LabGuide100ProvisionAnATPDatabase.md" target="_blank">LabGuide100ProvisionAnATPDatabase.md</a> and <a href="./LabGuide200SecureConnectivityAndDataAccess.md" target="_blank">LabGuide200SecureConnectivityAndDataAccess.md</a> to provision and download the secure connectivity credentials file.

 - NOTE: If you wish to deploy aOne app, you would need to connect to your database using SQL client and run the [create_schema](https://github.com/kbhanush/ATPDocker-back/blob/master/aone/create_schema.sql) script in the default admin schema or create a suitable user schema for the application.